jrwnter/cddd/README.md

 ```

 ### Testing
-Extract molecular descriptors from two QSAR datasets and evaluate the perfromance of a SVM trained on these descriptors.
+Extract molecular descriptors from two QSAR datasets (ref.
+2,3) and evaluate the perfromance of a SVM trained on these descriptors.
 ```
 cd example
 python3 run_qsar_test.py